opencollective/txinfo/README.md

 ### How does it work?

-Every time you add metadata to a blockchain object (tx or address), it publishes a kind 1111 note with the following tags:
+Every time you add metadata to a blockchain object (tx or address), it publishes a Nostr note (kind 1111) with the following tags:

 ```json
 {